umalabs/ibe/docs/CRYPTOGRAPHY.md

     end box
 end box

-note across: The request from the Client to the RS for decrypting the Content Encryption Key is authorized using JWT.
+note across: The request from the Client to the RS to decrypt the Content Encryption Key ciphertext must be authorized using JWT to prevent service misuse and to obtain the valid user ID.
 The response includes the Content Encryption Key.

 Masterkey -> HKDF: Master Key